docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 ---
-description: Migrating from Docker Cloud
+description: Migrating from Docker Cloud to Kubernetes
-keywords: cloud, swarm, migration
+keywords: cloud, kubernetes, migration, azure, aks
-title: Migrate Docker Cloud stack to Kubernetes on AKS
+title: Migrate Docker Cloud stacks to Azure Container Service
 ---

 ## AKS Kubernetes

-This page explains how to prepare your applications for migration from Docker Cloud to Kubernetes on [Microsoft AKS](https://azure.microsoft.com/en-us/services/container-service/){: target="_blank" class="_"} clusters.
+This page explains how to prepare your applications for migration from Docker Cloud to [Azure Container Service (AKS)](https://azure.microsoft.com/en-us/free/){: target="_blank" class="_"} clusters.
+AKS is a hosted Kubernetes service on Microsoft Azure.
-To demonstrate, we **build** a target environment of AKS nodes (a hosted Kubernetes service), **convert** the Cloud stackfile for [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} to a Kubernetes YAML format, and **test** in the new environment to ensure that it is safe to migrate.

-Azure Container Service (AKS) is a hosted Kubernetes service on Microsoft Azure.
 It exposes standard Kubernetes APIs so that standard Kubernetes tools and apps run on it without needing to be reconfigured.

+To demonstrate, we use [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"}: we **build** a target environment of AKS nodes, **convert** the Cloud stackfile to a Kubernetes manifest, and **test** the manifest in the new environment to ensure that it is safe to migrate.

 > The actual process of migrating -- switching customers from your Docker Cloud applications to AKS applications -- will vary by application and environment.